Obama taps New York donors despite Wall Street ire

 NEW YORK President Barack Obama returned to New York on Thursday for a series of high-end fundraising events, tapping Wall Street donors whose generosity has been strained by U.S. financial reforms that many bankers oppose.

-But only $2.3 million has so far come from the securities and investment industry, compared to the $7.13 million that he had raised from these sources by the same point in 2008.
+But only $2.3 million has so far come from the securities and investment industry, versus the $7.13 million that he had raised from these sources by the same point in 2008.

 Obama, on his second visit to New York this year, acknowledged he has ruffled feathers in the city since winning the White House in 2008.